arharvey918/st-558-project-1/README.md

   - The Columbus Blue Jackets and Pittsburgh Penguins are loaded with centermen (possibly due to short-term injuries, but it could also be strategy)
-      - It’s somewhat surprising that the number of centermen is almost the same as the number of defensemen
+      - It’s somewhat surprising that the total number of centermen across the division is almost the same as the number of defensemen
   - Overall, these teams invest a little more in left wings than right wings
       - Right wings have the smallest individual number of any position on most teams
-  - The teams with more than 21 players likely have several short-term injuries, since the two goalies on each team would bring the roster to 23 if everyone was able to play
+  - The teams with more than 21 players likely have several short-term injuries, since the two goalies on each team would bring the roster to 23 (max in the NHL) if everyone was able to play

 #### Player Position vs. Tenure with Carolina